RobMeades/DMUClass116/README.md

 I printed the body sections in white ASA at 0.15 mm resolution; they are quite large so printing in a higher resolution would take prohibitively long and, in any case, they are relatively sparse in detail.
 Printing body sections 1 to 5 for a single DMU unit took around 50 hours on my Prusa 3D printer.
 Use a long-nosed pliers to break the supports away from the finished print; if they don't budge easily then cut away the parts closest to the body with a sharp knife first.
 Take particular care with `body_motor_open_second_*_section_2.blend` which includes rather a large amount of support material, and `body_motor_open_second_*_section_1.blend` which is quite thin in the cab door area.

+## `body_roof_former.blend`
+This is used to mould the 0.5 mm thick plastic sheet that goes on the roof of the DMU under heat.
+Place it on its flat end on the heat bed, just like the body sections.
+I printed it in polycarbonate at 0.2 mm resolution for maximal thermal resistance but printing in ABS or ASA would probably also do the trick.
+You will need five of these to mould an entire roof.

 ## `corridor_joiner.blend`
 The corridor joiner, simply to be glued onto the origami part, see below.
 Print at 0.15 mm resolution in black ASA.